EXPENSES • 31 MARCH 2025 • 7 MIN READ

 There are special tax deductions available for the purchase of assets, known as capital allowances.

 You can find more details on capital allowances on HMRC’s webpage.
-Often, the majority of the assets you buy for use in your business will be eligible for 100% relief in the year of purchase through the annual investment allowance.
+Often, the majority of the assets you buy for use in your business will be eligible for 100% relief in the year of purchase through the annual investment allowance (the AIA limit is currently £1 million per annum).

 If you intend to purchase a lot of fixed assets it’s worth getting an accountant, who can ensure you’re claiming the correct, and maximum, capital allowances available.